Heritage listings and protections can be confusing, so it’s important to understand the different levels of heritage listing and protection in NSW.

 State heritage items are listed on the State Heritage Register.
 This list includes only those items which have been identified as having particular importance to the people of NSW, which meet the NSW Heritage Council’s assessment criteria and are managed in accordance with the Heritage Act 1977.

 Owners of state heritage-listed properties need to seek approval from the Heritage Council of NSW if they wish to make changes which may affect the heritage significance of the place, that are not eligible for an exemption.
-For more information see Permits and approvals.
+For more information see the Applications page.

 Heritage and conservation register items are managed by NSW government agencies (e.g. Transport, Education, Health departments) under section 170 of the Heritage Act 1977.
 These items are also listed on the State Heritage Inventory.
 You may wish to contact Heritage NSW for clarification of any such items and the state agency responsible for them.